release_handler

 the applications specifications are updated according to

-files and sys.config
+the .app files and sys.config belonging to

-the release version Vsn
+the release version Vsn.

 After the application specifications have been updated,